Skip to Content

 Esha Suhag, Staff Writer

-Esha Suhag is a sophomore at Granite Bay High School.
+Esha Suhag is a sophomore at Granite Bay High School and serves as Assistant Copy Editor.
 This is her second year as a staff writer for Granite Bay Today.